chtwilfer/chtwilfer/README.md

 But the last two years have brought me a different focus.
 I won't be auditioning all topics today, but I will focus on a few topics.

-In various customer projects I have come across the topic of strategy again and again.
+In various customer projects I came across the topic of strategy again and again.

 Many of my customers simply started with the cloud without really having a plan for it.